gitkrishna15/MongoDBLearnings/README.md

 MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.

+BSON is a binary serialization format used to store documents and make remote procedure calls in MongoDB.

 Select a Database:
     use <myDB>
 Create Database: